 Olive-backed Pipit – Previous Continental Records

 Olive-backed Pipit, Yorba Regional Park, 01-NOV-14

 I was among the first 20 birders there, but soon birders began arriving from all over the map in minutes.
 And soon it was a who’s who of southern California birders.
 And why not?
 This little Olive-backed Pipit really put on a show!
-It led us a merry dance at first, flying from place to place within the park, landing in heavy cover and skulking around so low that often the only visible indication it was there was movement of the vegetation it was walking under.
-But eventually, it came out on the lawn between the picnic tables where it fed calmly for about an hour, giving everyone incredible looks.
-In fact, the bird was remarkably cooperative, seemingly oblivious to the constant whir of camera shutters and the quiet conversation of excited birders.
+It led us a merry dance at first, flying from place to place within the park.
+Frequently, it landed in heavy cover and skulked around.
+Sometimes the only visible indication it was there was movement of the vegetation it was walking under.
+But eventually, it came out on the lawn between the picnic tables and fed calmly for about an hour.
+Everyone there got crippling looks!
+In fact, the bird was remarkably cooperative, seeming oblivious to the camera shutter whir and quiet conversation of excited birders.
 Continue reading

 Most Red-throated Pipits migrate down the western Pacific and winter in China and as far south as Australia.
 Some of the more eastern breeders take a more easterly route.
 These 6-inch passerines fatten up on the islands in the Bering Sea and then head off on a 3,000 mile flight across the Pacific Ocean to the California coast.
 While annual each October in southern California in small numbers, mostly on sod farms, Red-throated Pipits are almost unheard of much north of the San Francisco Bay Area.
 This tells us that they rarely follow land and fly straight across the ocean.
 The Red-throated Pipits that migrate through SoCal winter in Baja California. eBird records show them wintering near La Paz, Baja California Sur, Mexico.
 Continue reading